alyssacapps/IASC-1P04/README.md

-# The Secrets of ELdergrove by Alyssa Capps
+# The Secrets of Eldergrove by Alyssa Capps
 ## IASC-1P04 | Fall 2020

 ## About the Game